cheongyeechian/fundchat/README.md

 💡Solution💡: Send msg request to the address first, before you send funds.

-💭What we do💭: A platform to chat and transfer fund to all Solana address.
+🤔What we do🤔: A platform to chat and transfer fund to all Solana address.

 ## 📺Pitch Deck📺
 Click this link: https://www.canva.com/design/DAFv4o93iJc/OmUz_QsVMuL9IwJlnFjMzA/edit?utm_content=DAFv4o93iJc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton